Menditect/documentation/additional/02-bestpractice/test-maintenance.md

 Note that when your test configuration contains an error, you can still execute the test cases and test suites that do not contain errors.
 :::

-The quickest way to updating tests:
+The quickest way to updating tests is by moving Test Suites one-by-one into an empty Test Configuration:
-- Choose any "master" Test Configuration that you want to update to the latest revision.
+1. Choose any *source* Test Configuration that you want to update to the latest revision.
-- Create an empty Test Configuration (a "draft") with your name in the title, so other Tester's know not to touch it.
+2. Create an empty, *target* Test Configuration with your name in the title, so your collaegues know not to touch it.
-- Set the revision of the draft test configuration to the latest revision.
+3. Set the revision of the target to the latest revision.
-- Next, copy the test suite that contains the test that you need to update, from the master into the draft.
+4. Next, copy the first Test Suite from the source into the target.
-- MTA will *automatically* adapt the contents of the test suite.
+5. MTA will *automatically* adapt the contents of the Test Suite in the target.
-- Make your changes in the draft test suite to fix any construction errors and repair broken tests.
+6. Fix [construction errors](../../construction-error) and update the Test Cases as a result of this adapt.
-- Repeat this process until you have done this for all the test suites that need to be updated.
+7. Repeat steps 4-6 until you have done this for all the Test Suites.
-- Remove these test suites from the master.
-- Adapt the master to the latest revision.
-- Copy the updated test suites to the master.
-Note that you can copy test suites even if the target test configuration contains errors.
-- Delete the test suites from the draft test configuration.
+8. You can now choose to delete the source or keep it (to keep the associated Test Runs).

 ## Adding tests